UNHSAILLab/Adversary-Engagement-Ontology/examples/Breadcrumb/breadcrumb.md

 ```

 ## Breadcrumb
-This simple example outlines how to describe a simple and bare example of how to the breadcrumb ae object and attach objectives to `lureObject(s)`.
+This simple example outlines how to describe a simple and bare example of how to use the breadcrumb ae object and attach objectives to `lureObject(s)`.

 In this example, you will see how to use:
 - `engagement:Breadcrumb`